tylert/packer-build/README.rst

 * OPTIONAL:  Vagrant_ (Vagrant_download_)

-  - 1.9.5 on Debian Stretch 9.x (VirtualBox)
+  - 1.9.6 on Debian Stretch 9.x (VirtualBox)
-  - 1.9.5 on Ubuntu Zesty Zapus 17.04 (VirtualBox)
   - not currently being tested on macOS but used to work fine

 .. _Vagrant: https://vagrantup.com